ContestsEvents

 The rap civil war began with a diss from Kendrick Lamar who did not want to be a part of anyone's "big three."

-“Yeah, get up with me, f— sneak dissing/’First Person Shooter,’ I hope they came with three switches,” Kendrick raps on
+"Yeah, get up with me, f--- sneak dissing/'First Person Shooter,' I hope they came with three switches," Kendrick raps on 2024/03/22/kendrick-lamar-drake-jcole-like-that/

-He adds: “Think I won’t drop the location?
-I still got PTSD/Motherf— the Big 3, n—-, it’s just big me.”
+He adds: "Think I won't drop the location?
+I still got PTSD/Motherf--- the Big 3, n----, it's just big me."

-“N—-a, bum, what?
-I’m really like that/And your best work is a light pack/N—-, Prince outlived Mike Jack’/N—-, bum, ‘fore all your dogs gettin’ buried/That’s a K with all these nines, he gon’ see Pet Sematary n—-, bum,” he raps.
+"N----a, bum, what?
+I'm really like that/And your best work is a light pack/N----, Prince outlived Mike Jack'/N----, bum, 'fore all your dogs gettin' buried/That's a K with all these nines, he gon' see Pet Sematary n----, bum," he raps.

 Joe Budden Warns Fans Of Drake's "Nuclear" 'Push Ups (Drop & Give Me 50)' Diss Track